Stop Selling Appointments

 Client decides when (if) to come back

-Next session is already scheduled as part of the program
+Next session is already scheduled as part of the treatment plan

 Revenue is unpredictable - depends on rebookings

-Revenue is committed upfront when programs are purchased
+Revenue is committed upfront when treatment plans are purchased

 Results are inconsistent because visits are sporadic